 Is South Africa closer to the dream of becoming a Rainbow Nation 18 years post apartheid?

-“The Day of Reconciliation” is a public holiday in South Africa held annually on 16 December.
-The holiday came into effect in 1994 after the end of apartheid, with the intention of fostering reconciliation and national unity
+“The Day of Reconciliation” is a public holiday in South Africa held annually on December 16.
+The holiday came into effect in 1994 after the end of apartheid, with the intention of fostering reconciliation and national unity.

-It is important to note that this day has historically been recognised by two opposing sides.
-On one hand, South Africans of Dutch descent commemorating the victory at the Battle of Blood River and on the other, the birth of the armed wing of the African National Congress (ANC).
+It is important to note that this day has historically been recognized by two opposing sides.
+On one hand, South Africans of Dutch descent use this day to commemorate the victory at the Battle of Blood River and on the other hand, the birth of the armed wing of the African National Congress (ANC).

 The scars and wounds of apartheid still run deep in this country, and despite best efforts and intentions, racial and socio-economic tension still grip parts of South Africa.
 Having said that, it has made impressive gains such as access to primary education, electricity and telecommunications.

 Is this a realistic expectation?
-It took Western Europe two World Wars, to achieve a measure of reconciliation and begin the building block of the European Union.
-It took almost one hundred years from end of the civil war and abolition of slavery until substantial gains in the civil rights movement were made and almost fifty years after that for America to have a President of colour.
+It took Western Europe two world wars to achieve a measure of reconciliation and begin the building block of the European Union.
+It took almost 100 years from end of the civil war and abolition of slavery until substantial gains in the civil rights movement were made, and almost 50 years after that for America to have a president of color.
 History has shown us that such milestones take time, and South Africa should not be treated any differently.